catboost/catboost/catboost/docs/en/_includes/work_src/reusage/cli-regular-settings.md

 #### Description

-The path to the input file{% if audience == "internal" %} or table{% endif %} that contains the dataset description.
+The path to the input file{% if audience == "internal" %} or table{% endif %} that contains the training dataset.

 {% include [files-internal-files-internal__desc__full](../../../_includes/work_src/reusage-formats/files-internal__desc__full.md) %}